kyma-project/kyma/docs/application-connector/docs/08-08-renew-client-cert.md

 By default, the client certificate you generate when you connect an external solution to Kyma is valid for 92 days.
 Follow this tutorial to renew the client certificate.

 >**NOTE:** You can only renew client certificates that are still valid.
-If your client certificate expired, you must generate a new one.
+If your client certificate is expired or has been revoked, you must generate a new one.

 1. To renew the client certificate, use the same certificate subject that matches the subject of your current certificate.
 To check the certificate subject, run:
   ```